 Is it Safe to Fly with an Ear Infection?3 min read

 Flying can be uncomfortable on the ears under the best circumstances.
 As the plane changes altitude and air pressure fluctuates, your ears may feel blocked or pop.
 Normally, this is just a regular part of flying.
-However, if you or a child you’re traveling with has an ear infection, it could lead to a ruptured eardrum if you’re not careful.
+However, if you or a child you’re traveling with has an ear infection, it could lead to a ruptured eardrum.

 If you have an ear infection and an upcoming flight, here are a few things you need to know about making your flight as safe as possible.